NUWCDIVNPT/stig-manager/docs/features/common-tasks.rst

 Check out the :ref:`Collection Review Workspace` portion of the User Guide for more information.

-Analyze Findings and Generate a POA&M
+Analyze Findings and generate a POA&M
 ==============================================

 The Findings Report provides a roll-up of every "Open" Evaluation in a Collection, and allows you to drill down into the contributing Asset Reviews.
 A POA&M-style spreadsheet of these Findings can also be exported.